sushmarchandran/iter8-kfserving/README.md

 samples/experiments/create-automated-canary-rollout-experiment.sh
 ```

-9. Watch as the traffic shifts from default to canary model. `Ctrl-c` out of this command once you verify that the experiment is working.
+9. Watch as the traffic shifts from default to canary model. `Ctrl-c` after you verify experiment.
 ```
 kubectl get inferenceservice sklearn-iris --watch
 ```